Try 30 days of free premium.

 British TV/General Discussion

-solar wrote 8 days ago: 1
+solar wrote a year ago: 1

 The really sorry thing is Ms. Rivett, the victim in all this, has been pushed to the side and is referred to as "the nanny" (I did it myself), when her unfortunate death is at the crux of it all.
 The story of Lord and Lady Lucan and their messy lives is what has driven this mystery all these years, not Ms. Rivett.